werf/werf/docs/pages/reference/deploy_process/deploy_into_kubernetes.md

 author: Timofey Kirillov <timofey.kirillov@flant.com>
 ---

-Werf is a compatible alternative to [Helm 2](https://helm.sh), which uses improved deploy process.
+werf is a compatible alternative to [Helm 2](https://helm.sh), which uses improved deploy process.

-Werf has 2 main commands to work with Kubernetes: [deploy]({{ site.baseurl }}/documentation/cli/main/deploy.html) — to install or upgrade app in the cluster, and [dismiss]({{ site.baseurl }}/documentation/cli/main/dismiss.html)  — to uninstall app from cluster.
+werf has 2 main commands to work with Kubernetes: [deploy]({{ site.baseurl }}/documentation/cli/main/deploy.html) — to install or upgrade app in the cluster, and [dismiss]({{ site.baseurl }}/documentation/cli/main/dismiss.html)  — to uninstall app from cluster.

-Deployed resources are tracked with different configurable modes, logs and Kubernetes events are shown for the resources, images built by werf are integrated into deploy configuration [templates](#templates) seamlessly.
-Werf can set arbitrary annotations and labels to all Kubernetes resources of the project being deployed.
+Deployed resources are tracked with different configurable modes, logs and Kubernetes events are shown for the resources, images built by werf are integrated into deploy configuration [templates](#templates) seamlessly. werf can set arbitrary annotations and labels to all Kubernetes resources of the project being deployed.

 Configuration is described with Helm compatible [chart](#chart).